 This refers to a tree that is lifted from the field without soil attached and is by far the most economic method of production.
 However, this can only be done during the dormant season (November to March) and each species will only survive this method at a certain height.
 For example.
 An Oak tree is unlikely to survive bareroot planting over 1.5m tall, whereas a Wild Cherry is perfectly planted bareroot at 3-4m tall.
 Most forms of small hedging is supplied bareroot.

 A tree with a 1.8-2m clear stem and a well formed head on top.
-Classed as having a girth size of around 8-10 cms.
+Classed as having a girth size of around 8-10 cm.
 Usually 8-10 feet in height for some rough guidance.
 Standard trees are one of the most often specified sizes.
+Whether a tree is a standard, half standard or espalier, we are referring to tree terminology regarding the form of the tree.

 Quarter Standard Tree

-A small plant with a ball or mop head with a stem of around 60 cms.
+A small plant with a ball or mop head with a stem of around 60 cm.
+Quarter standard trees are perfect for gifts and for areas where space is extremely limited.

 Heavy Standard Tree or Extra Heavy Standard Tree

-Trees with a girth of 10/12 and 12/14 cms respectively.
+Trees with a girth of 10-12cm and 12-14cm respectively.
 This size of tree is used when something more mature is required.
 In public places even larger sizes are used, with great success, to avoid vandalism.
 These sizes require larger delivery vehicles and lifting equipment to offload at the intended destination.
+These larger trees are most popular amongst King and Co’s trade customers.

 Pleached Tree

-Trees with with a 1.8 -2m clear stem and a head which is trained onto a flat frame usually 1.5 x 1.5m or sometimes smaller or larger.
+Trees with with a 1.8 -2m clear stem and a head which is trained onto a flat frame.
+The frame is usually 1.5 x 1.5m or sometimes smaller or larger.
 Often used these days to create privacy above a wall or fence.
 Species include photinia, laurel, hornbeam and lime.
+Check out a planted photo of our Pleached Photinia Red Robin.

 Espalier Tree